JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### File Transfer

+- [ ] Users account keep records of files uploaded and downloaded.
-- Large files are split into chunks to accommodate browser memory constraints.
+- [ ] Large files are split into chunks to accommodate browser memory constraints.
-- Reassembling file chunks seamlessly on the recipient's end.
+- [ ] Reassembling file chunks seamlessly on the recipient's end.
-- Receivers can download the file before fully uploaded: streaming / chunking.
+- [ ] Receivers can download the file before fully uploaded: streaming / chunking.
-- Establish multiple P2P links to expedite download speed.*
+- [ ] Establish multiple P2P links to expedite download speed.*
-- Distributing chunks to multiple users to enhance download speed.*
+- [ ] Distributing chunks to multiple users to enhance download speed.*
-- Senders may close the browser and the file will still be available to download: advanced seeding.*
+- [ ] Senders may close the browser and the file will still be available to download: advanced seeding.*

 #### Security